top of page

 In both cases, buttoning up the breast pocket was required when a pen was clipped, and only short cap top made it possible without the bulge of the flap.
 Fig. 2 shows that short cap top 101 makes less bulge in my waist pocket.
 Interestingly, T111 (Toledo) had short cap variant.
 I wonder who carried it in the breast pocket (Fig.6).

-The cap top was shortened while the cap tube was extended, the cap itself is as long as their basic models (Table).
+Regarding the structure of the short cap model, the cap top was shortened while the cap tube was extended, the cap itself is as long as their basic models (Table).
 So, the cap has the same vent hole position as model 100 (Fig.1).
 The clip remained unchanged.

-The short cap top variants were also made for model 100N (Fig.7, 8, 9, 10).
-Their production period is unclear, but pen in Fig.11 is dated 1952.
+The short cap top variants were also made for the model 100N (Fig.7, 8, 9, 10) from 1938 to 1954.

 bottom of page